-TO AMEND THE ZONING MAPS FROM RESIDENTIAL SINGLE FAMILY (RS) TO PLANNED UNIT DEVELOPMENT (PUD) AND APPROVE A DISTRICT ORDINANCE AND PRELIMINARY PLAN - Re: 1100 N. Crescent (Mecca Companies, Petitioner)
+TO AMEND THE ZONING MAPS FROM RESIDENTIAL SINGLE FAMILY (RS) TO PLANNED UNIT DEVELOPMENT (PUD) AND APPROVE A DISTRICT ORDINANCE AND PRELIMINARY PLAN - Re: 1100 N. Crescent

+(Mecca Companies, Petitioner)

-- WHEREAS, Ordinance 06-24, which repealed and replaced Title 20 of the Bloomington Municipal Code entitled, "Zoning", including the incorporated zoning maps, and incorporated Title 19 of the Bloomington Municipal Code, entitled "Subdivisions", went into effect on February 12, 2007; and - WHEREAS, the Plan Commission has considered this case, PUD-08-17, and recommended that the petitioner, Mecca Properties, be granted an approval to rezone 8 acres from Residential Single Family (RS) to Planned Unit Development (PUD) and to approve a PUD District Ordinance and preliminary plan to allow a new multi-family apartment complex.
+WHEREAS, Ordinance 06-24, which repealed and replaced Title 20 of the Bloomington

+Municipal Code entitled, "Zoning", including the incorporated zoning maps, and incorporated Title 19 of the Bloomington Municipal Code, entitled that the petitioner, Mecca Properties, be granted an approval to rezone 8 acres from Residential Single Family (RS) to Planned Unit Development (PUD) and to approve a PUD District Ordinance and preliminary plan to allow a new multi-family apartment complex.
 The Plan Commission thereby requests that the Common Council consider this petition;